serenahathi/makersbnb/README.md

 ```
 As a user,
 So that I can secure my booking,
-I want to see that it is available to hire on my desired date.
+I want to see that it is available to hire on my desired date. -- included in above user story

 As a user,
 So that I can make a decision about a space to book,